(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 Like all telcos, Worldcom became embroiled in the hype of the dot.com boom, which pressured management to deliver strong earnings growth, mostly via debt-funded acquisitions and creative accounting, to sustain unrealistic valuations.

 When the dot.com bubble burst, spending on telecom services fell and WorldCom resorted to increasingly aggressive accounting to maintain the appearance of growth and profitability.
-The main device was the capitalization of expenses in which the cost of leasing other companies’ phone lines – primarily for last-mile access to homes and businesses – was not expensed but reported as additions to property, plant and equipment.
+The main device was the capitalization of expenses whereby the cost of leasing other companies’ phone lines – primarily for last-mile access to homes and businesses – was not expensed but reported as additions to property, plant and equipment.

 Those assets, overstated by US$11 billion by the time WorldCom filed for Chapter 11, were then depreciated.
 In the short term, this device raised earnings, margins and growth.
 In the longer term, mounting depreciation costs depressed earnings.
 Meanwhile, the company used false entries to fake revenue, used overstated business combination reserves to boost income in 2001, and revalued acquisitions at overstated prices to bolster earnings.